Methylphenidate: Attention deficit hyperactivity disorder

 Safety and efficacy data have been reviewed extensively by medical regulators (e.g., the US Food and Drug Administration and the European Medicines Agency), the developers of evidence-based national guidelines (e.g., the UK National Institute for Health and Care Excellence and the American Academy of Pediatrics), and government agencies who have endorsed these guidelines (e.g., the Australian National Health and Medical Research Council).
 These professional groups unanimously conclude, based on the scientific evidence, that methylphenidate is safe and effective and should be considered as a first-line treatment for ADHD.

-Since ADHD diagnosis has increased around the world, methylphenidate may be misused as a "study drug" by some populations, which may be harmful.
+Since the diagnosis of ADHD has increased around the world, methylphenidate may be misused as a "study drug" by students, which may be harmful.
 This also applies to people who may be experiencing a different issue and are misdiagnosed with ADHD.
-People in this category are prone to experience the negative side-effects of the drug, which can worsen their condition.
+People in this category are prone to experience the adverse effects of the drug, which can worsen their condition.

 Long-term meta-analyses and systematic reviews show that the medications used to treat ADHD are not associated with observed deficits in brain structure, but with improved brain development and functioning, most prominently in inferior frontal and striatal regions.
 The most comprehensive meta-analysis available (19 studies with over 3.9 million participants) found "no statistically significant association between ADHD medications [including methylphenidate] and the risk of cardiovascular event among children and adolescents, young and middle-aged adults, or older adults"; as do other systematic reviews and meta-analyses.